frovedis/frovedis/doc/manual/python/dataframe/grouped_df_agg_func.md

 It displays a frovedis dataframe containing numeric column(s) with newly computed minimum of each groups.

+**Aggregate the function on the grouped dataframe where func is a dictionary:**

 For example,

     # agg() demo with func as a dictionary